AngelosGi/personalWebsite/README.md

 - **Thymeleaf:** Thymeleaf is utilized as the template engine for rendering web pages, providing fast and efficient handling of HTML templates.
 - **Swagger UI:** Swagger UI is integrated to provide interactive documentation for the API endpoints, allowing users to explore and test the available functionalities visually.
 - **Docker:** Docker is employed to containerize the PostgreSQL database, allowing for easy setup and management of the database environment.
 It ensures consistency and portability across different development and deployment environments.
+- **Spring Security:** Spring Security is used to secure the API endpoints, manage user authentication, and restrict access to certain operations.

 ---